XRPLF/xrpl-dev-portal/content/concepts/ledgers/ledger-structure.md

 - {{include_svg("img/ledger-hash-icon.svg", "", classes="floating-diagram")}} The _ledger hash_, which uniquely identifies the ledger's contents.
 The hash is calculated so that if any detail of the ledger version changes, the hash is completely different, which makes it also like a checksum that shows that none of the data in the ledger has been lost, modified, or corrupted.
 - {{include_svg("img/ledger-parent-icon.svg", "", classes="floating-diagram")}} The _parent ledger hash_.
 A ledger version is largely defined by the difference from the _parent ledger_ that came before it, so the header also contains the unique hash of its parent ledger.
 - {{include_svg("img/ledger-timestamp-icon.svg", "", classes="floating-diagram")}} The _close time_, the official timestamp when this ledger's contents were finalized.
 This number is rounded off by a number of seconds, usually 10.
-- {{include_svg("img/ledger-state-data-hash-icon.svg", "", classes="floating-diagram")}} A _state data hash_ which act as a checksum on this ledger's state data.
+- {{include_svg("img/ledger-state-data-hash-icon.svg", "", classes="floating-diagram")}} A _state data hash_ which acts as a checksum on this ledger's state data.
-- {{include_svg("img/ledger-tx-set-hash-icon.svg", "", classes="floating-diagram")}} A _transaction set hash_ which act as a checksum on this ledger's transaction set data.
+- {{include_svg("img/ledger-tx-set-hash-icon.svg", "", classes="floating-diagram")}} A _transaction set hash_ which acts as a checksum on this ledger's transaction set data.
 - {{include_svg("img/ledger-notes-icon.svg", "", classes="floating-diagram")}} A few other notes like the total amount of XRP in existence and the amount the close time was rounded by.

 A ledger's transaction set and state data are unlimited in size, but the ledger header is always a fixed size.
 For the exact data and binary format of a ledger header, see [Ledger Header](ledger-header.html).